 Besides that the code shown for the upgrade function was removed and replaced by simplified code 7 weeks before the date Josselin's article was published.
 The code he shows does not exist in any of the current diamond reference implementations.
 I have asked Josselin to update his article with code from a current implementation.

 Josselin was hired from Trail of Bits to help us find bugs and improve our code.
 And he did and we fixed and improved things.
-Then he published an article featuring our old, unfixed code to represent EIP-2535 Diamond Standard.
+Then he published an article featuring our old, unfixed code to represent EIP-2535 Diamonds.
 To be accurate he should provide information and code for current implementations.

 - Facet A contract that supplies external functions to a diamond.
 In the diamond industry a facet is a side of a diamond.